 If you want to do something, I mean, really want to do something.
 You can find a way.
 You might have to sacrifice other things along the way but that is part of the process.

-The first blogs I started reading were probably personal finance blogs.
+The first blogs I started reading were personal finance blogs, then I moved on to more in depth financial literacy books.

 I’ve heard all the advice and heeded much of it, it’s just part of my lifestyle now.
 A solid financial foundation provides the springboard to every other opportunity you might want to pursue–whether it is long term travel, buying a house, or becoming an entrepreneur.